This post will show you how to prevent DDoS attacks on your WordPress Site.

 What Are DDoS Attacks?

-As a web administrator and developer, you must always be on alert of DDoS attacks on your WordPress website.
+As a web administrator and developer, you must always be alert for DDoS attacks on your WordPress website.
 They are dangerous as the attack floods the server.
-Further, they get your site in an unresponsive and inaccessible state.
-The attack can bring your website at a grinding halt.
+Furthermore, they render your site unresponsive and inaccessible.
+The attack can bring your Website to a grinding halt.

 It is indispensable to detect DDoS attacks at an early stage.
-This makes the damage more severe and difficult to fix.
+This exacerbates the damage and makes it more difficult to repair.

 DDoS attacks are an evolved form of DoS (Denial of Service) attacks.
 Their purpose is to take advantage of machines or servers connected.
-There are chances that the entire network gets affected.
+There is a chance that the entire network will be affected.

-The mesh of machines combined is termed as botnets.
+The mesh of machines combined is referred to as a botnet.
 Once a computer gets attacked, it starts acting as a bot by launching attacks on the targeted system.
-By the time this activity gets noticed in the network, it would cause brutal damage.
+When this activity gets noticed in the network, it will cause brutal damage.

-The big giants like GitHub, Amazon, Reddit, and PayPal could not afford DDoS attacks.
+The big giants, such as GitHub, Amazon, Reddit, and PayPal, could not afford DDoS attacks.
 The worst part of these attacks is that they are non-intrusive attacks.
 The hacker does not need to access your site to cause damage to the site.

 Reasons For DDoS Attacks